SilliCONIC/silliconic.github.io/README.md

 ---

-## 🔬 Current Focus
+## 🔬 Interdisciplinary Focus Areas

+My work lives at the intersection of engineering, biology, and computing — bridging disciplines to solve real-world problems in medical technology.

-- 🧠 Computational Biology & Bioinformatics
+- 🧠 **Computational Biology & Bioinformatics** – leveraging data and algorithms to explore biological systems
-- 🛠️ 3D Printing & Additive Manufacturing
+- 🛠️ **3D Printing & Additive Manufacturing** – developing physical solutions for research, surgery, and prototyping
-- 🤖 Medical Robotics & Biomechanics
+- 🤖 **Medical Robotics & Biomechanics** – combining mechanical design with human physiology for smarter interventions
-- 💻 Scientific Computing & Data Analysis
+- 💻 **Scientific Computing & Data Analysis** – using code and computation to drive discovery and innovation

 ---